hassanbadru/purecipe/README.md

 ```

 ## Scalability
-- This app is built for development to meet the requirements of the task in due time but can be easily updated & deployed to run on Heroku (or other services)
+- This app is built for development to meet the requirements of the task in a short time but can be easily updated & deployed to run on Heroku (or other services)